The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 Located in a comanding position In St Helens with views across the village green you can spend a relaxing evening sitting outside at a bistro table watching the local teams play cricket.
 A combination of activities take place each week in the pub with a quiz night on Wednesdays and live music to entertain you on Fridays and Saturdays.
 Food is served daily and offers a range of local dishes along with pizza for both eat in or take away.
 As with most places in the area, dogs are welcome.

 The beach is a fairly flat area of sand and pebbles with rock pools at the far end.
 St Helens Old Church ruin stands proudly in front of you when you enter the pay and display car park with single file parking and overspill parking availabile a few hundred yards away.
 There's a cafe but this is only open during the busier months.
 Dogs are allowed on the beach year round.
 There is no lifeguard cover.

 A little village near the water where you can sit and watch cricket on the village green, glass of wine almost obligatory.
-It's across the harbour from Bembridge on the far western point of the island so has its own little shingly beach, watched over by a shipping landmark in the form of an ancient church.
+It's across the harbour from Bembridge on the far eastern edge of the island and it has its own little shingly beach, watched over by a shipping landmark in the form of an ancient church.
 It's a particularly good place for rockpools and dog walks.

 Traditional village pub

 I like it here.
 It's casual, frequented by locals (usually a good sign) and the food is pretty good for a village pub.
 The meat is from the local butchers and highly recommended.